w3c/wai-InvolveUsersAll/content/index.md

 A primary consideration in selecting users is their experience interacting with the web.
 For example, some [assistive technologies](#at){:.termref} (AT) are complicated and difficult to learn.
 A user with insufficient experience may not know how to use the AT effectively.
 And a very advanced user might know uncommon work-arounds to overcome problems in a website that the "average" user would not be able to handle.

-In the early stages when you are first learning how people with disabilities interact with the web, it is usually best to get people with a fairly high experience level. ([Involving Users in Evaluating Web Accessibility]({{ "/test-evaluate/involving-users/" | relative_url }}) says more about different experience levels in later evaluation phases.)
+In the early stages when you are first learning how people with disabilities interact with the web, it is usually best to get people with a fairly high experience level. ([[Involving Users in Evaluating Web Accessibility]](/test-evaluate/involving-users/) says more about different experience levels in later evaluation phases.)

 Working with Users {#with}
 ---------------------------